De novo gene birth: Structural evolution

+It has been proposed, that these four putative de novo genes have diverged beyond the point at which they can be found.
+However, the evidential strength of proposed "hidden homology" remains unclear since the study relies on very relaxed BLAST thresholds (high E-values/low identity, i.e. the "twilight zone") and on structural resemblance that could also reflect convergent evolution.

+Overall, de novo proteins are often short and enriched in intrinsically disordered regions (IDRs), and many are predicted to lack stable tertiary structure when isolated.
+However, comparative genome-wide analyses in rice suggest that the structural properties of de novo proteins can evolve rapidly in some lineages, with predicted decreases in disorder and increases in structured elements over short evolutionary timescales and incorporation of de novo proteins into heteromeric multimers.

+In Drosophila, a genome-wide study combining gene-age dating and structural modeling reported little overall predicted structural change among Drosophilinae de novo candidates, and ancestral sequence reconstruction suggested that many potentially well-folded candidates may be born well-folded.
+A broader survey of Drosophila de novo proteins likewise found that most differ from conserved proteins in predicted properties, but that a subset are predicted to adopt known folds and participate in specific cellular processes.

+Inference from prediction tools requires caution because many predictors were trained and benchmarked primarily on conserved, globular proteins, and their performance can be biased for short or low-homology sequences.
+In particular, disorder predictions can be sensitive to parameter choices, and different structure predictors (including alignment-based and protein language model approaches) may disagree on de novo proteins and yield low-confidence models.
+Comparisons of "newly born" orphan proteins to "never born" random polypeptides using multiple deep-learning structure predictors similarly reported that predicted models are often of low quality while still allowing limited qualitative comparisons across sequence sets.

 Mechanisms

 Pervasive expression

 With the development of technologies such as RNA-seq and Ribo-seq, eukaryotic genomes are now known to be pervasively transcribed and translated.
 Many ORFs that are either unannotated, or annotated as long non-coding RNAs (lncRNAs), are translated at some level, either in a condition or tissue-specific manner.
 Though infrequent, these translation events expose non-genic sequence to selection.
 This pervasive expression forms the basis for several models describing de novo gene birth.

 It has been speculated that the epigenetic landscape of de novo genes in the early stages of formation may be particularly variable between and among populations, resulting in variable gene expression thereby allowing young genes to explore the "expression landscape."
 The QQS gene in A. thaliana is one example of this phenomenon; its expression is negatively regulated by DNA methylation that, while heritable for several generations, varies widely in its levels both among natural accessions and within wild populations.
 Epigenetics are also largely responsible for the permissive transcriptional environment in the testes, particularly through the incorporation into nucleosomes of non-canonical histone variants that are replaced by histone-like protamines during spermatogenesis.